 Use the Google Mobile-Friendly Checker to see how friendly it really is, according to SEO searches.

 Mobile users are also on Facebook, Instagram, Twitter and Pinterest.
 Make sure your business social media pages are working well, easy to find, and encouraged to visit.

 Put Your Mobile To Work

 You can do things like send targeted emails to people who bought from their phones, run mobile marketing campaigns through instagram and other phone-only sites, or test out ads to run on your mobile site.
-Make sure you’re keeping up with your data to see how well their working, through Google Analytics or Shopify Reports.
+Make sure you’re keeping up with your data to see how well their working, through Google Analytics.